ivoleitao/shadertoy_api/README.md

 Provides a definition of the contracts and entities needed to create a dart client to the Shadertoy API.

 The contracts defined in this library allow the creation of clients to the:
-* **Shadertoy REST API**, (as presented in the [howto](https://www.shadertoy.com/howto#q2)) provides a number of operations that allow the user to browse the shaders currently available with `public+api` privacy settings.
-Note that the number of operations available on this contract are limited but enough for simple browsing usage.
+* **Shadertoy REST API**, wich as presented in the [howto](https://www.shadertoy.com/howto#q2), provides a number of operations that allow the user to browse the shaders currently available with `public+api` privacy settings.
+Note that the number of operations available with this API are limited albeit enough for simple browsing usage.
 To start using this type of client a API key should be obtained for a properly registered user on the [apps](https://www.shadertoy.com/myapps) page and the client implementation should support providing it at the time of the construction
-* **Shadertoy Site API**, providing access to more data namely users, playlists, shader comments and Shadertoy website media.
-The shaders returned by this API are not constrained by the `public+api` privacy settings.
-The client implementation should support the usage of a suitable user and password providing sign in and out methods or, in alternative, anonymous access.
+* **Shadertoy Site API**, provides access to the same methods as the previous API but adds more data namely users, playlists, shader comments and website media.
+Not that The shaders returned by this API should are not constrained by the `public+api` privacy settings.
+With that said, the client implementation should support the usage of a suitable user and password providing sign in and out methods or, in alternative, anonymous access.

-Additionally this library defines contracts supporting the creation of data stores thus providing a way to work offline with the donwloaded shaders instead of hitting the REST or Site APIs
+Finally, this library defines contracts supporting the creation of data stores thus providing a way to work offline with the donwloaded shaders instead of hitting the REST or Site APIs

 ## Features